 (Please note that an OSSD is not necessary for pursuing post-secondary education.
 Many universities and colleges have special admissions policies for homeschoolers who have no conventional high school diploma.)

-From Dorothy Sayers we discover that the ability to think is sadly lacking in modern children and a Classical Approach to learning produces students who not only think, but can use language eloquently and persuasively.
+Dorothy Sayers believes that the ability to think is sadly lacking in modern children and that a Classical Approach to learning produces students who not only think, but can use language eloquently and persuasively.

-From Charlotte Mason we learn the importance of treating children as persons capable of learning without being "talked down to."
-Children can learn through "masterly inactivity" (being able to respond to original sources in art, literature, and nature without having the meaning interpreted for them by adults), through exposure to great literature, and through being allowed to exercise their imaginations through play.
+Charlotte Mason emphasizes the importance of treating children as persons capable of learning without being “talked down to.”
+Children can learn through “masterly inactivity” (being able to respond to original sources in art, literature, and nature without having the meaning interpreted for them by adults), through exposure to great literature, and through being allowed to exercise their imaginations through play.

 This approach stresses the inter-relatedness of all knowledge, and that studying one topic in depth produces greater learning than fragmenting knowledge into separate, unrelated bits of information.